Online Semiparametric Regression via Sequential Monte Carlo: Illustrations

 Algorithm \ref{alg:onlineSMCforLMM} was warmed up with a batch Markov chain Monte Carlo fit to the first $n=1000$ fields of \texttt{SydneyRealEstate}.
-This was followed by real-time additive model updating for sequentially arriving data based on the next $4000$.
+This was followed by online additive model updating for sequentially arriving data based on the next $4000$.
 For comparison, we then obtained the batch fits for each of the $n\in\{1000,1010,1020,\ldots,5000\}$ data sets.
-A movie in the supplemental material \footnote{Currently the movie is on the web-page: \texttt{http://matt-wand.utsacademics.info/MOWmovies.html}} shows the real-time additive model fits and compares them with their batch counterparts.
+A movie in the supplemental material \footnote{Currently the movie is on the web-page: \texttt{http://matt-p-wand.net/MOWmovies.html}} shows the online additive model fits and compares them with their batch counterparts.
 Figure \ref{fig:SydReaEstFrame} shows the $n=3000$ frame of the movie.
-In both the movie and Figure \ref{fig:SydReaEstFrame}, the approximate posterior density functions of the coefficients for the linear effect predictors are displayed using frequency polygons as described in Section \ref{sec:freqPoly}.
+In both the movie and Figure \ref{fig:SydReaEstFrame}, the approximate posterior density functions of the coefficients for the linear effect predictors are displayed using frequency polygons as described in Section \ref{sec:freqPoly} of the supplement.
 The non-linear effect plots correspond to slices of fitted surface with all other predictors set to their median values.
 The solid curves show posterior means and the dashed curves show pointwise 95\% credible intervals.
-Both the movie and Figure \ref{fig:SydReaEstFrame} demonstrate real-time Bayesian inference via Algorithm \ref{alg:onlineSMCforLMM} essentially matching the results from successive batch analyses.
+Both the movie and Figure \ref{fig:SydReaEstFrame} demonstrate online Bayesian inference via Algorithm \ref{alg:onlineSMCforLMM} essentially matching the results from successive batch analyses.

 \eject